 Upon completing the requirements for your studies, you have 180 days to apply for an open work permit.
 An application for a post-graduate work permit can be submitted from overseas or within Canada.

-If you decide to stop studying in Canada before you have completed your credential, obtaining a work permit in Canada will require a Labour Market Impact Assessment (LMIA), with few exceptions.
+If you decide to stop studying in Canada before you have completed your credential, obtaining a work permit in Canada will in some cases require a Labour Market Impact Assessment (LMIA).
 That means finding a valid Canadian job offer with an employer willing to support your work permit application by securing an LMIA.

 An LMIA demonstrates that the Canadian employer was unable to find a permanent resident or citizen to fill the role.
 Individuals on a closed work permit are afforded less mobility than those on an open work permit.
 Unlike an open post-graduate work permit, a closed LMIA work permit is tied to a specific employer, role, and location.